christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The "Dorian Greeks" who destroyed Mycenae (c.
 1200 BC) were steppe nomads and Scythian-Sarmatians.

-The Ptolemaic Egyptians (Ptolemaios  - the root "ptol" resembling the Indo-Iranian term for warrior-kings (e.g., Parthian pat, "lord") were the continuation of this bloodline.
+The Ptolemaic Egyptians (Ptolemaios  - the root "ptol" resembling the Indo-Iranian term for warrior-kings (e.g., Parthian pat, "lord"), or Scythian Patala (horse lords), were the continuation of this bloodline.

 All ancient Mediterranean religions from antiquity derive from the Sythian serpent-dragon worshiping religions (see: the Zoroastrian Indo-Iranian dragon deity Aži Dahāka later syncretized with Mithra, and the Dacian and Roman Draco standards).